Docs

 NEW badgeFirst detected within 7 days

-arrowVolume up >10% vs last week
+↑ arrowVolume up >10% vs last week

-arrowVolume down >10% vs last week
+↓ arrowVolume down >10% vs last week

-Category badgeBug, Feature, Friction, Praise, Complaint
+Type badgeBug, Feature, Improvement, Praise, Insight

 Competitor Mentions

-When customers mention competitors in their feedback, Circuit surfaces it on the priority card and includes context in the brief.
+When customers mention competitors in their feedback, Circuit surfaces it on the priority card and includes context in the spec.
 You see which names come up, how often and whether users are comparing features or actively switching.

 Filtering Priorities